A novel Mortar Method Integration using Radial Basis Functions: A novel quadrature algorithm for mortar integrals

-In this section, we briefly recall the fundamentals of RBF interpolation and show how it can be employed to conveniently solve the mortar integral.
-The algorithm implementation is discussed later.
+In this section, we briefly recall the fundamental properties of the RBF interpolation and show how it can be employed within the mortar integral.
+Then, we discuss the algorithmic implementation.